 Offer multi-person meals, like Brooklyn’s Pies-n-Thighs with its fried chicken-and-sides family packs.
 New York’s Spoon Table and Bar is selling frozen family-size entrees to help households reduce trips to the supermarket.

 Modify the way you use your existing front-of-house software to support your changing operations.
-J&M Diner in Framingham, Mass. is using Yelp Waitlist to help manage their takeout orders.
+J&M Diner in Framingham, Mass. is using Yelp Waitlist to help manage its takeout orders.
 Diners join the online waitlist, and once it’s their turn, the restaurant calls to take the order.
 When it’s ready, diners get notified via text.

 Consider out-of-the-box ideas to offer diners unique experiences at home.
 ARDYN in New York is getting creative with its “Doomsday Dinner Party”—an upscale, five-course meal to enjoy at home, complete with drink pairings and a playlist to set the mood.